 Server issues can be one of the reasons that you are getting the “Something went wrong” error on YouTube.
 So, the first thing you should do is make sure the YouTube servers are up and running.
 To do that, you use a free server down detector and find out whether the servers are down or not.
 If you find out the YouTube services are down now, you will have to wait for its services to be up and running again to fix the error.

 If the YouTube servers are not down, there might be some other underlying reason that triggers the error.
 So, move down to the next potential fix to resolve the error.

 2] Check your internet connection

 Another cause of this error can be related to your internet.
-In case you are dealing with some network connectivity issues, this error can be triggered.
+This error can be triggered if you are dealing with some network connectivity issues.
 To resolve the issue, you can try fixing internet issues using the below tricks:

 - Check the speed of your internet and see if it is good enough to watch videos on YouTube.

-- In case you are dealing with some WiFi issues, you can try troubleshooting internet issues and then reload the YouTube page to check whether or not the error is fixed.
+- If you are dealing with some WiFi issues, you can try troubleshooting internet issues and then reload the YouTube page to check whether or not the error is fixed.

-- You can try restarting your router and then check if the problem is fixed.
+- You can try restarting your router and check if the problem is fixed.

-- If a simple restart doesn’t work, you will need to perform a power cycle on your networking device.
+- If a simple restart doesn’t work, you must perform a power cycle on your networking device.
 To do that, unplug your router and then wait for about 1 minute to let it shut completely.
 After that, plug in your router and then start it.
-Connect to the internet again, open YouTube, and see if the error is fixed now.
+Connect to the internet again, open YouTube, and see if the error is fixed.